twitchtv/api-android-java/README.md

 ## Usage
 All API endpoints are available as methods in the APIWrapper object.
 Each method has the following signature:
-### wrapper.endpoint(Map<Operator, String>)
+### wrapper.endpoint(Parameters, onSuccessCallback)
 __Arguments__
-* Operator - An object specifying an operation, ex. expander, filter, ordering etc. These Operations can be found in the API documentation under References: (https://igdb.github.io/api/references/)
+* Parameters - An object specifying the operations to be performed, ex. expander, filter, ordering etc. These Operations can be found in the API documentation under References: (https://igdb.github.io/api/references/)
-* String - The String is the accompaying data for the Operator, ex. game ids "1,2,3,4,5" OR fields "id,name,rating"
+* onSuccessCallback - The callback is used to return to the previous method once the wrapper has retrieved the desired data from the API.

 __Example__
 * Requesting games from API